Example 16 – Greg Koukl on Why Jesus Spoke in Parables

 “Now it is a conjecture, I mean, cause there’s no direct statement here one way or another…not in this passage.”

-So perhaps, for the sake of the caller, rather than making theological conjectures that Koukl suggests are not even based on the text in question, he should seek a proper exegesis of the text that doesn’t land us in incoherence.
-We could perhaps agree with Koukl’s interpretation here, although I think it has missed the primary purposes for why Jesus speaks in parables.
-But note that it is the Calvinist deterministic doctrine of unconditional election that lurks behind the scene that presents the problem for the caller and causes the incoherence with Greg’s explanation of the text.
+So perhaps, for the sake of the caller, rather than making deterministic theological conjectures that Koukl suggests may not be supported by the text in question, he wants to seek a proper exegesis of this text that doesn’t land us in incoherence.
+But note that it is the Calvinists’ deterministic doctrine of unconditional election that lurks behind the scenes, presenting a problem for the caller while also causing the incoherence in Greg’s explanation of the text.

 Greg continues,